nrwl/nx/docs/react/migration/migration-cra.md

 **Note:** This guide has been updated for Nx 13 and may not work for earlier versions of Nx.

+If you have a monorepo (more than one project in the same repo), follow the [Adding Nx to Lerna/Yarn/PNPM/NPM Workspace](https://nx.dev/l/r/migration/adding-to-monorepo) guide instead.

 ## Using a tool that will do it for you

 You can use the [`cra-to-nx`](https://www.npmjs.com/package/cra-to-nx) tool, that will run the following steps for you, and will turn your Create-React-App (CRA) project into an Nx workspace.